EricLBuehler/FPL/README.md

 # FPL
-FPL is a programming language based on BASIC.
+FPL is a programming language similar to BASIC.
+It was developed in 2021 by Eric Buehler.